billp72/netcreative/content/posts/2020-07-25--hybrid-development/index.md

 **Hybrid types and descriptions**

 Progressive Web App (PWA) - This style app is most like a traditional website since it runs in the browser and does not integrate any native code.
 One advantage of a PWA is in having a luancher icon installed on the device itself.
-The app can be launched both from the browser URL bar and from an icon on the device which then opens it in a browser-like container. <li>Unfortunately, iPhone does not currently allow installations of PWA's.
-In the absence of a device icon, however, PWA's can still be opened in iPhone browsers</li>
+The app can be launched both from the browser URL bar and from an icon on the device which then opens it in a browser-like container. <i>Unfortunately, iPhone does not currently allow installations of PWA's.
+In the absence of a device icon, however, PWA's can still be opened in iPhone browsers</i>

 Webapp - this style app can be installed like a native app and launched from a special UI container on the device which extends its functionality when native triggers are added to the javascript. <i>Phonegap and other third-party services enable this cross functionality.</i>